SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 forcing ourselves to write good documentation, perform code reviews and unit testing in every sprint.
-This enables us to dynamically allocate human ressources as needed, maintain a high degree of customer contact and develop with relatively low bureaucratic overhead, whilst still delivering the best possible result.
-Scrum is obviously just an outer developmental framework.
-Finer structures will be choosen depending on the results of the analysis phases, the requirements of the projects, the preferences of the team members and according to customers guidelines regarding each of the three tasks.
+This enables us to dynamically allocate human ressources as needed, maintain a high degree of customer contact and develop with relatively low bureaucratic overhead, while still delivering the best possible result.

 ##Progress Tracking, Issue Tracking and Revision Control
+The coarse progress will be tracked using simple markers on our milestones.
-Overall progress is tracked by updating items on our milestones in a coarse scope, while the view of resolved and open issues will be used to visualize the fine-grained progress.
+More detailed information on the project progress can be gained online using a view of resolved and open issues (probably on GitHub).
-This kind of tracking is applicable due to the relatively small project extent of only approximately eleven weeks.
+Due to the relatively small project extent we consider those means of progress tracking sufficient.

-Issue tracking is - as in case of the JgraphT library - best performed by the GitHub internal issue tracking system.
-JgraphT is licensed under the GNU LGPL with their respective main repository already on GitHub, therefore forking them, implementing the new feature and reintegrating it into the main project on GitHub shall be no problem.
-For the other tasks, we would like to use the same platform, after getting your agreement.
+An essential argument for our choice of the GitHub issue tracking system is, that it is also used by the JGraphT library which we are going to use in our project.
+JgraphT is licensed under the GNU LGPL with their respective main repository already on GitHub, therefore forking them, implementing the new feature and reintegrating it into the main project on GitHub should be no problem.
+For the other tasks,
+we would like to use the same platform, after getting your agreement.

-If the you wish to keep tasks one and three closed source, we will take care of hosting our own centralized GIT repository on a team internal server, provided by one of our members.
+If you wish to keep tasks one and three closed source, we will take care of hosting our own centralized GIT repository on a team internal server, provided by one of our members.
-Anyway, issue and revision control are always closely related to the code, therefore combining both using GitHub would be substantially enhancing our productivity.
+But please bear in mind, that issue and revision control are always closely related to the code, combining both using GitHub is going to substantially enhance our productivity.

 ##Meeting Schedules